UAC

 What This Does

 Hybrid work was supposed to be the best of both worlds — the focus of remote work combined with the collaboration of the office.
 For many workers, it's become the worst of both: mandatory in-office days that interrupt deep work, a commute that didn't fully go away, and home days filled with video calls that could have been in-office.
 The real question isn't whether you're hybrid — it's whether your hybrid schedule is calibrated to your actual work type.
 This calculator scores your hybrid efficiency by measuring how your office days compare to remote days on key productivity dimensions: focus block availability, collaboration density, commute time cost, and schedule consistency.
 The result is a composite 0–100 efficiency score with a clear diagnosis of whether your current split is optimized or misaligned.
+Use the results to negotiate a better arrangement or confirm you are already working at peak efficiency for your role and team.

 Assumptions